acidstout/iq-block-country-lite/iq-block-country/readme.txt

 Do you want secure your WordPress Admin backend site to only your country?
 Entirely possible!
 You can even block all countries and only allow your ip address.

-And even if you block a country you can still allow certain visitors by whitelisting their ip address just like you can allow a country but blacklist ip addresses from that country.
+And even if you block a country you can still allow certain visitors by putting their ip address just like you can allow a country but put ip addresses from that country on a blocklist.

 You can show blocked visitors a message which you can style by using CSS or you can redirect them to a page within your WordPress site.
 Or you can redirect the visitors to an external website.